 Check Your Emotions

 One of the key indicators of progress in fitness is how you feel overall.
 Exercise is an exceptional mood booster, as it releases endorphins–the happy hormone– into your bloodstream.
-As such, as an effective way to combat depression, anxiety, and fatigue.
+As such, exercise has been proven as an effective way to combat depression, anxiety, and fatigue.

 Start keeping a journal about how you feel.
 Note everything about your day and what triggered your positive or negative emotions.
 See if you can track a pattern that relates to your training plan.